jpg3re/Guaranteed-Income/README.md

 # Tax Planning

 > This web application compares annuity options and shows performance projections for various annuities with various riders based on market scenarios generated with a basic Monte Carlo method.
 It was built for the [PIEtech, Inc](https://www.moneyguidepro.com/ifa/). internship in summer 2018, as the second of three projects.
 It was built by a team of five interns: two business/technical analysts, two back-end developers, and a front-end developer.
+This was a two week project.

 ---